 If creating video content for your training program with AI sounds like something you want to explore, you can find relevant examples, numbers, case studies and more on our dedicated L&D page.

-Otherwise, try making a free demo training video with Synthesia to get started.
+Otherwise, try making a free AI video with Synthesia to get started.